 Here’s how it works.

 When someone purchases a pack of Sustain condoms at their local health food store, Jeffrey and Meika take 10 percent of the profits from that pack and donate it to organizations that provide women’s reproductive health care and family planning services.
+If you want to try them, check hookupbay to find someone to do it with.

 When Jeffrey and Meika hire staff, they’re paid living wages, equal wages regardless of sex, and get an ownership interest in the business.